danlaanh202/mystagram/client/README.md

 # Welcome to Mystagram Nextjs! 🔥🔥🔥

 Hi!
-My name is Tran Thai Dan, currently a third-year student of university.
+My name is Tran Thai Dan, currently a third-year student of a university in Hanoi.
 For a few months of learning Javascript and other technology.
 I decide to create this pet project base on `instagram` called **Mystagram** using **Nextjs**.
 This project is for revision from what i learn, and i hope this will help me find a good opportunity to have a internship job.

 ## Installation